WagnerGFX/UnityCorePackage/README.md

 ### State Machine [^fsm]
 A State Machine highly configurable through Scriptable Objects.

+### Utilities > Debug Camera Controller
+A camera controller useful for moving freelly around the scene during Play Mode.

+### Utilities > Extensions
+- **Object:** Validation to check for null, files and prefab files.
+- **MonoBehaviour:** Assert Unity Objects for null values.
+Useful during OnValidate().
+- **Vector2D/3D:** A collection of methods to convert analog movement into discrete.
+Great for grid movement.

+### Utilities > Script Templates
+- Fully customized script template creation.
+- Uses individual methods for each template tag.
+- Allows to use your own tags or override existing behavior.
+- Can cange the default script creation behavior from beggining to end.

 ## Other recommended libraries
 Need more?
 Take a look at these free libraries to help in your gamedev journey.